The Czar Bomb

 Frau Richter had noticed his worried expression and come over to comfort him.
 “You are all right, Wenzel?” she had asked, patting his stooped shoulder.
 “You look uncomfortable.”

 He merely nodded, so she had asked him what was causing his worry.
-He told her that the article brought attention to a part of his life he would rather forget.
+“The article.
+It had things in it.
+About my time back then.
+I didn’t want that.
+I didn’t want that.”
 Then he pointedly went back to his tea.
 She smiled and understood that he wished not to talk further, and went back to her knitting.

-He remembered particularly the massive steel doors he had been tasked to order.
+He remembered particularly the massive steel doors he had been tasked to procure.
 As with the other suppliers, the owner of the foundry knew better than to question the order.

-But Wenzel Fischer was curious, as young men are.
+But Wenzel Fischer was curious, as young men foolishly are.
 He remembered going to the site during construction and telling the foreman he only wanted to check whether the materials were being delivered properly.
-He was sent away with an ominous warning not to return.
-But he realized that things were not right when he heard the workers speaking Russian.
+He was ordered away with an ominous warning not to return.
+But he realized that things were not right when he heard the construction workers speaking Russian.

 This was not a German crew, and he suspected that the guards were KGB.
-In fact, it was a Russian-accented guard with a Russian Tokarev submachine gun who had threatened him.
+In fact, it was a Russian-accented guard with a Russian AK-47 assault rifle who had threatened him.

 Still, he was so curious that when the supply orders had stopped, and he was sure the construction was complete, he had sneaked out to the site at night.
-He had made his way through the thick woods, until his flashlight revealed a massive mountain of new compacted soil.
+He had made his way cautiously through the thick woods, until his flashlight revealed a massive mountain of new compacted soil.
 He had circled it, looking for some sign of a structure, but there was only the mountain.
 He had climbed to the top.
-He only realized that he was standing on a buried structure when he had picked up a stick to dig down in the dirt, which had been planted with grass, and it struck concrete.
+He only realized that he was standing on a buried structure when he had picked up a stick to dig down in the dirt and it struck concrete.

 He was making his way back through the woods, when another discovery revealed the horror of what had happened at the site.
 Taking another route back, he had come upon a clearing in the woods.
 His flashlight revealed an area of freshly turned earth maybe ten meters long and ten meters wide.
 He stood puzzled for only a moment when the realization struck him.
 It was a mass grave!